One-Shot Triple-Resource Trade-Off in Quantum Channel Coding: Introduction

 \section{Introduction}

-One of the major goals of quantum communication theory is to investigate the ultimate capacity of a noisy quantum channel for transmitting classical and quantum information, particularly in an asymptotic limit of many uses of a discrete memoryless channel (see e.g. \cite{wildetext,nielsentext}).
-Classical and quantum capacities of a noisy quantum channel were obtained in \cite{holevo98,schumacher97,bennett1999entanglement} and \cite{lloyd1997capacity,devetak2005private,devetak2004family}, respectively, both for entanglement non-assisted and assisted scenarios.
-The capacity of a quantum channel for simultaneously transmitting classical and quantum messages was also obtained in \cite{devetak2005capacity,hsieh2010entanglement}.
-Refs.~\cite{devetak2004relating,devetak2005distillation} provided a unified approach to another goal of quantum communication theory, namely, evaluation of the maximum amount of pure entanglement or secrecy that can be extracted from a mixed quantum states.
-This result was subsequently developed into quantum state merging \cite{horo05,horo07} and the fully quantum Slepian-Wolf (FQSW) protocol \cite{ADHW2009}, in addition to state redistribution \cite{devetak2008exact,yard2009optimal}.
-Remarkably, various coding theorems including quantum capacity theorems are obtained by reduction from FQSW \cite{ADHW2009}.
-These results provided a unified picture for various quantum communication tasks, referred to as the protocol family \cite{ADHW2009,devetak2004family}.
+One of the major goals of quantum communication theory is to investigate the ultimate capacities of a noisy quantum channel for transmitting classical and quantum information (see, e.g., \cite{wildetext,nielsentext}).
+In an asymptotic limit of infinitely many uses of a memoryless channel, the classical capacity of a noisy quantum channel was obtained by Holevo \cite{holevo98}, Schumacher and Westmoreland \cite{schumacher97}; the quantum capacity by Lloyd \cite{lloyd1997capacity}, Shor \cite{shor2002quantum} and Devetak \cite{devetak2005private}; the entanglement-assisted classical capacity by Bennet {\it et al.} \cite{bennett1999entanglement,bennett2002entanglement} and Shor \cite{shor2004classical}; the entanglement-assisted quantum capacity by Devetak {\it et al.} \cite{devetak2004family,deve08}; and the capacity of a quantum channel for simultaneously transmitting classical and quantum messages was obtained by Devetak and Shor \cite{devetak2005capacity}.
+One of the most general results in this direction was shown by Hsieh and Wilde \cite{hsieh2010entanglement}, which provides a complete characterization of the triple trade-off among the resources of classical communication, quantum communication, and entanglement in quantum channel coding.
+As proved in \cite{hsieh2010entanglement}, the capacity theorems in the special cases mentioned above are obtained from their result as corollaries.

-The concept of decoupling plays a central role in the above analyses of quantum protocols.
-Decoupling refers to the fact that we may destroy correlation between two quantum systems by applying an operation on one of the two subsystems.
-In various scenarios, the amount of communication required for accomplishing a quantum protocol is equal to the amount of ``randomness'' of the operation that decouples a particular quantum state (see e.g. \cite{horo07,ADHW2009}).
-The decoupling approach simplifies many problems of our interest, particularly when combined with the fact that any purification of a mixed quantum state is convertible to another reversibly.
-This fact is known as Uhlmann's theorem \cite{uhlmann1976transition}, and enables us to prove the existence of a decoder for quantum communication without explicitly constructing it.